Digestate: Methanogenic digestate

 Methanogenesis is the last stage of anaerobic digestion.
 During this phase methanogenic Archaea produce methane from the substrates generated during acetogenesis.
 These substrates are mainly acetate and hydrogen.
 Methanogenesis can also occur using another metabolism based on the cooperation of fermenting bacteria and methanogens archaea, the syntrophic methanogenic pathway.
 During syntrophic methanogens bacteria belonging mainly to the Clostridia class oxidize acetate into hydrogen and CO_{2}, which are successively exploited by hydrogenotrophic Archaea for the methanogens.
-The methanogenic microbes are fairly sensitive to pH changes and prefer a range from 5.0-8.5 depending on the species.
+The methanogenic microbes are fairly sensitive to pH changes and prefer a range from 5.0 to 8.5 depending on the species.
 This is why in some biodigesters the chambers for the different anaerobic digestions stages will be separated for optimal biogas production.

 By this point most of the organic matter has broken down leaving behind the Methanogenic digestate known as a sludge (sometimes called a liquor or liquid digestate).
 The sludge is high in nutrients such as ammoniums and potassium.
 The other byproduct of this step is methane, which is often collected and used as a fuel source.